MicrobiologyETHZ/Methods_in_Microbiomics/docs/assembly/metagenomic_workflows.rst

 Gene Catalogs
 --------------

 Gene catalog generation and profiling (i.e. gene abundance estimation) can provide important insights into the community's structure, diversity and functional potential.
-This analysis could also identify relationships between genetic composition and environmental factors as well as disease associations.
+This analysis could also identify relationships between genetic composition and environmental factors, as well as disease associations.

 .. note:: Integrated catalogs of reference genes have been generated for many ecosystems (<add link to ocean>, <add link to human gut>) and might be a good starting point for the analysis.